OpenHFT/Chronicle-Engine/README.md

 #### Answer

-Any lamber where the code exists both on the server and on the client.
+Any lambdas where the code exists both on the server and on the client.
-What you can’t do is create a custom lamber that just exists on the server.
+What you can’t do is create a custom lambda that just exists on the client.

 ### Question